rl-institut/WAM/doc/getting_started.rst

   conda env create -f environment.yml

-Afterwards, applications can be "plugged-in" by simply cloning application into wam folder and activating app by adding application name to environment variable *WAM_APPS* (see :ref:`environment`).
+Afterwards, applications can be "plugged-in" by simply cloning application into the root directory and adding application name to environment variable *WAM_APPS* (see :ref:`environment`).
 Requirements and configuration of an application can be found at :ref:`app_settings`

 .. _configuration: